Unreal Robotics Lab: A High-Fidelity Robotics Simulator with Advanced Physics and Rendering: INTRODUCTION

 \section{INTRODUCTION}

-Simulation plays a crucial role in robotics research, enabling safe, efficient, and cost-effective development, testing, and validation of robotic systems before real-world deployment.
-High-fidelity simulation environments provide realistic perception and physics interactions, bridging the gap between simulation and reality.
-However, achieving both photorealism and accurate physics simultaneously remains a challenge due to computational constraints and the complexity of real-world dynamics~\cite{szot2021habitat}.
-This paper presents a novel simulation pipeline that combines the rendering capabilities of Unreal Engine~\cite{unrealengine} with the advanced physics simulation of MuJoCo~\cite{todorov2012mujoco} to create photorealistic environments for robotics applications.
-By integrating these two frameworks, our approach delivers high-quality simulation results suitable for tasks such as perception training, dataset generation, and benchmarking.
+Simulation is essential for robotics research, enabling safe, efficient development, testing, and validation of robotic systems before real-world deployment.
+High-fidelity environments must simultaneously deliver realistic perception and accurate physics interactions—an open challenge due to competing computational demands and the complexity of real-world dynamics~\cite{szot2021habitat}.

-A key advantage of this pipeline is its ability to generate complex and dynamic environmental effects --- such as smoke, fire, and water waves --- which are crucial to training robots to handle diverse and unpredictable conditions.
-These effects enable the simulation of rare events that are difficult to capture in real-world datasets or reproduce in existing general-purpose robotics simulators.
-As a result, they can be used to benchmark vision-based policies under out-of-distribution conditions and generate training data for visual-based navigation.